 Chasing a pup to retrieve your stolen wallet becomes a great game of keep-away, and can teach your smart-aleck pup to swipe things to invite a tag marathon.
 Instead, when you catch your pup chewing a forbidden object, tell her "no." Offer an irresistible legal chew toy (maybe filled with liverwurst?) as a trade.

 Rubber chew toys with openings stuffed with healthy treats keep puppies interested and on target.
 Some are mint or peanut butter scented to be more appealing.
 Goody Ship, Buster Cube, and Kong products are examples of a wide range of outstanding puzzle toys that can be filled with soft food, peanut butter or commercial treats designed just for puppies.

+Rawhide chews or edible dental chews come in all shapes and sizes, complete with a variety of strong scents and flavors.
 Soak rawhide in warm water and zap in the microwave for ten seconds to soften the leather and make it more pungent for tiny puppies.
 Monitor rawhide fun, though.
 Larger pups are able to gnaw off and swallow pieces, and eating too much rawhide spoils appetites and may prompt constipation or even blockage.

 Puppies get bored with the same-old every day.
 Provide at least three to five “legal” options for your chew-happy baby and rotate a couple of times a week.
-That keeps puppy happy, your precious belongings undamaged, and your fur-kid safe despite himself.
+That keeps puppy happy, your precious belongings are undamaged, and your fur-kid safe despite himself.